sschafft/bivee-site/source/design_thinking.html.md

 > 2. Challenge all assumptions
 > 3. Stop to think
 > 5. Design the thing
-> 6. Give it a shot and either succeed or, more likely, fail (which is OK)
+> 6. Give it a shot and either succeed or&mdash;more likely&mdash;fail (which is OK)
 > 7. Stop to think again
 > 8. Redesign the thing
 > 9. Give it another shot